 The area does not currently sustain a heavy pedestrian presence, nor does it appear it will in the future.
 The improvements associated with this project, however, will simultaneously provide more improvements for both pedestrians and vehicles.

 The project is fully funded through Federal and Virginia "Smart Scale" funding totaling \$2,435,580.

-Staff is supportive of the proposed final designs.
-Therefore, Staff recommends that the Urban Design Committee recommend the Planning Commission approve the final design as submitted.
+Therefore, the Urban Design Committee recommends that the Planning Commission approve the final design with the following conditions: